aindrajaya/blockchain/API/etherscan-api/lib/glossarium.md

 7. Etherscan API Account module/service
-`tokenbalance`: returns the current balance of an ERC-20 token of an address `balance`: Returns the Ether balance of a given address
+`tokenbalance`: returns the current balance of an ERC-20 token of an address `balance`: Returns the Ether balance of a given address `txlistinternal`: Returns the list of internal transactions performed by an address, with optional pagination.
+NOTE: This API endpoints returns a maximum of 10000 records only.